tpetzoldt/growthrates/README.md

 The population growth rate is the main indicator of population fitness.
-This **R** package provides a collection of methods to determine growth rates from experimental data, in particular from batch experiments and plate reader trials.
+This **R** package provides a collection of methods to determine growth rates from experimental data, in particular from batch experiments and microwell plate reader trials.

 News
 ----